 Energy-efficient windows are the perfect choice for people looking to go green.
 For instance, you can save a lot on your heating bill if you install triple or double glazed windows.
 This won’t only save you cash but also reduce heat losses.
 These energy-efficient windows create a barrier that insulates your home and keeps it warm.

 Furthermore, it's better to install steel or uPVC windows as you can recycle them later on.
 If you live inside a vintage house, go for recycled timber instead.
 As far as the windows' glass goes, choose the low-emissivity kind.
-It can reduce your cooling and heating bill by around 33 percent.
+It can reduce your cooling and heating bill by around 33%.

 Install bamboo flooring

 Why is bamboo so different from other wood types?
 It grows faster than actual wood, requires fewer pesticides, is moisture resistant, and highly durable.
 Plus, you can harvest it without causing damage to its roots, so more can grow back.